 In the table below, not only will we cover the caffeine content but also the potential side effects that come along with both brewed coffee and chocolate.

 Average Amount of Caffeine

-The amount of caffeine in chocolate beverages - like hot chocolate and chocolate milk - depends on how you make the drink.
+The amount of caffeine in chocolate beverages depends on how you make the drink.
 If you’re using a powdered mix, then there’s probably only about 5mg caffeine.

 Long Term Health Effects

 Eating too much sugary chocolate can have some negative long-term health effects, like obesity and diabetes.
-However, consuming dark chocolate in moderation can be beneficial since it is thought to contain several important antioxidants.
+However, consuming very dark chocolate (or unsweetened baking chocolate) in moderation can be beneficial since it is thought to contain several important antioxidants.

 Most chocolate beverages contain high amounts of sugar, which can cause weight gain, obesity, diabetes, and even heart issues.
 It’s best to keep your chocolate-sipping habits at a minimum.

 Coffee has some positive long-term health effects, like improved athletic performance, more mental sharpness, and the ability to increase metabolism.
 But as is the case with most things, it’s best to remember that moderation is key.

 To be completely honest, eating a piece of chocolate probably won’t give you a major energy boost.
 However, there are some chocolate products that are specifically formulated with higher levels of caffeine.

 Hot cocoa/chocolate and chocolate milk are not the ideal beverage choices for staying awake.
 Most contain just 5mg caffeine, and there’s actually more caffeine in most decaf coffee drinks.